Top of Page

 • If a student is suspended, the principal or their designee may choose to give the student a combination of out-of-school and skill-building in-school suspension days.
 The out-of-school suspension must be served first and the combined total of out-of-school and in-school suspension days must not exceed the limits available for each Group level.

-• School staff members must not use public disciplinary techniques and must respond to inappropriate student behavior as confidentially as possible.
+• School staff members must not use public disciplinary techniques and must respond to student behavior as confidentially as possible.

 • No restrictions may be placed on food options or recess activities as a behavior consequence.
 Silent group lunches are expressly prohibited.